LEED v4 overview

 Tip 4, learn the certification thresholds as a single block.
 Certified 40 to 49, Silver 50 to 59, Gold 60 to 79, Platinum 80 and above, on a 110-point scale.
 Memorize the four ranges together; they often appear as distractors in multiple-choice answers.

 Tip 5, understand the integrative process as a workflow change, not just a credit.
-The integrative process is examinable as both a LEED v4 credit category and an integrated-design idea.
+The integrative process is examinable as both a LEED v4 credit category and an integrated-design concept.
 Be ready to describe how it shifts decisions earlier, brings consultants in sooner, and changes the schematic-design deliverable.

 Common ExAC scenarios where LEED v4 is the answer